TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 **Enclosure Design**: The system will be housed in an insulated, non-conductive encasing to protect users from the high-frequency circuits inside, in accordance with NEC 665, Part II [8].

-Efficiency and Environmental Impact
-The project inherently seeks to improve energy efficiency in heating processes:

 **Improved Efficiency**: Induction heating is inherently more energy-efficient than traditional resistive heating methods, as it directly transfers energy to the material.
 The controller's ability to precisely control power delivery and heating profiles will further optimize efficiency, reducing energy waste and operating costs

 **Ethical Engineering Practices:** The project explicitly commits to adhering to ethical engineering practices, including the IEEE Code of Ethics.
 This includes transparent reporting of costs, ensuring the system operates within intended temperatures, and preventing excessive power draw.